Photo of Hilda Akopyan

 Hilda Akopyan

-Hilda focuses her practice on the areas of general liability, mass torts, products liability, commercial litigation, and real estate litigation.
+Hilda focuses her practice on the areas of general liability, mass torts, products liability, commercial litigation, employment law, and real estate.
+Her counseling practice includes defending employers in state and federal court in matters involving allegations of wrongful termination, discrimination, retaliation, harassment, and wage and hour disputes.
 She also works closely with clients in pre-litigation to advise them of their best course of action to avoid litigation, when possible.

 Relevant History